1st Phorm Elite Athlete Ty Russell

 While there have been a limited amount of studies on the timing of beta-alanine supplementation ... current research suggests that the timing is nowhere near as relevant as the dose and consistency of doses [2].

 Now, by no means am I suggesting that you take non-stimulant pre-workouts at some random time throughout the day.
-I'm just trying to prove a point, and my point is this ... caffeine is the main ingredient being considered when it comes to the timing for pre-workout to kick in.
+I'm simply trying to address the question: 'How long does pre-workout take to kick in?'
+To answer that, it's important to recognize that caffeine is the primary ingredient influencing the timing of a pre-workout.

 My official recommendation would actually be to take non-stimulant pre-workouts at the same time you would take a stimulant based pre-workout.
 That's because there will still be ingredients that you can make best use of around your workouts such as vasodilators that can help increase your blood flow.